Pro-impeachment group targets vulnerable House Republicans with new ads

 Trump has denied any wrongdoing.
 His re-election campaign has stepped up its digital advertising, spending $1.4 million on thousands of digital ads designed to reach voters in every state as the inquiry unfolded, according to data analyzed by Laura Edelson, a researcher at New York University’s Tandon School of Engineering.

-The number of Americans who think Trump should face an impeachment inquiry or be impeached has risen.

 A Reuters/Ipsos poll released on Sept.
-24 found that 37% of Americans thought Trump should be impeached and 45% said he should not.
-A week later, the percentage saying he should be impeached rose to 45% in the poll, with opponents of impeachment down to 41%.
+24 found 37% of Americans thought Trump should be impeached and 45% said he should not.
+A week later, the percentage favoring impeachment rose to 45% in the poll, with opponents of impeachment down to 41%.

 Reporting By Jarrett Renshaw; Editing by Colleen Jenkins and David Gregorio